LT-IntroToAI-SY2526/assignment3-per4-johnsyslo/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+While completing the assignment, I learned how to pattern match with the inputted data to complete the movie chatbot.
+A key concept I learned was tuples and how to use them and continued practiced using pattern matching with `_` and `%` to capture variable data inputted from the user.
+I also learned about NoneType errors and that in this case it was important to always return something so that the code would work...I ran into a few of those at first.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+The movie chatbot takes input from the user (well the asserts) in a normal query and processes it by correcting the text and then matching key words.
+It then goes through pa_list and it finds matches then calls the desired function and searches the `movie_db` for what data is needed.
+If it finds no results the bot responds with "No answers" and if no pattern matches it returns "I don't understand."

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?